-Coordinating with neighboring regions, the ISO will identify the consequences of a transmission solution driven by Public Policy Requirements on neighboring regions.
+The ISO will cCoordinateing with the ISO/RTO Regions neighboring regions, the ISO will to identify the consequences of a transmission solution driven by Public Policy Requirements on such neighboring ISO/RTO Regions using the respective planning criteria of such ISO/RTO Regions.
 The ISO shall report the results in its Public Policy Requirements report.